atxi/Polymer/README.md

 #### Requirements
 - C++ compiler (tested with MSVC 2022 and Clang)
 - [CMake](https://cmake.org/)

-Compiling the shaders requires `glslc`, which can be obtained from [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).

 #### Windows
 - Open terminal in polymer folder.